 1. Breathe in through your nose as deeply as you can (your stomach should go out as you breathe in).
 Hold your breath for 5-7 seconds.

 2. Let your breath out through your mouth slowly—take twice as long to breathe out as you did to breathe in.
 Purse your lips (like you’re blowing out a candle) as you breathe out.
 Your stomach should go out as you breathe out.

 Do this exercise 10 times.
 After you do the deep breathing exercise, do the coughing exercise.

-Coughing helps keep your lungs clear.
+Coughing helps to keep your lungs clear.

 1. Take a slow, deep breath in through your nose.
 Try to fully expand your chest and back.

 2. Breathe out through your mouth; you should feel your chest sink down and in.

 3. Repeat steps 1 and 2 for a second breath.

 4. Take a third breath, but instead of breathing out, hold your breath for a moment and then cough hard forcing the air out of your lungs.